 Same as for South Tit.
 This route is part of a traverse from South Tit.

-Instead, I descended the Northeast Face of South Tit and then bushwhacked E to begin a semi-circular contour route around the head of the Little Willow Creek drainage to access the North Ridge of Swanty Peak.
+Instead, I descended the northeast face of South Tit and then bushwhacked east to begin a semi-circular contour route around the head of the Little Willow Creek drainage to access the north ridge of Swanty Peak.
 Bad idea.
 The head of the Little Willow Creek drainage is a convoluted mess of brush/aspen-filled gullies and shoulders.
 It is tedious and miserable.
-Early on, I could see that this was not going to work, so I descended directly to Little Willow Creek and followed it to the base of the North Face of Swanty Peak.
+Early on, I could see that this was not going to work so I descended directly to Little Willow Creek and followed it to the base of the north face of Swanty Peak.

-From the 6,850-foot level in the Little Willow Creek drainage, jump across the small creek and grind your way up a steep, unpleasant face of thick sagebrush and loose underlying gravel, staying to the R/W of a thick forested area.
+From the 6,850-foot level in the Little Willow Creek drainage, jump across the small creek and grind your way up a steep, unpleasant face of thick sagebrush and loose underlying gravel, staying to the right/west of a thick forested area.
 The face here is a shoulder of sorts.
 As unpleasant as this bushwhack is, just keep working your way up the face until the sagebrush shortens and gaps out a bit, making the climb much easier.
-At about 7,300 feet, you will reach the open terrain of the North Ridge.
+At about 7,300 feet, you will reach the open terrain of the north ridge.

 There is a rather ugly saddle between the north summit and the south summit—ugly because it is covered with a thick aspen forest.
-As you approach this saddle from the north, angle L/SE to minimize the forest bushwhack and reach a cattle fence on the other side of the forest/saddle.
-Follow the fence row R/SW to reach the open summit of Swanty Peak.
-The high point is at the W end of a slanted plateau.
+As you approach this saddle from the north, angle left/southeast to minimize the forest bushwhack and reach a cattle fence on the other side of the forest/saddle.
+Follow the fence row right/southwest to reach the open summit of Swanty Peak.
+The high point is at the west end of a slanted plateau.
 A couple of boulders and other rock/talus mark the summit.
 I rebuilt the torn-down summit cairn.

-Same as for the North Face/North Ridge Route.
-It is, of course, much easier to access the Northeast Face from FST-874 to the northeast, but that is not the direction from which I approached the mountain.
+Same as for the north face/north ridge.
+It is, of course, much easier to access the northeast face from FST-874 to the northeast but that is not the direction from which I approached the mountain.

-From the South Summit of Swanty Peak, descend directly down the Northeast Face on steep scrub and loose gravel.
-You will probably find the going a bit easier and less loose if you stay close to the cattle fence on the L/N side of the face.
-Bushwhack through a short section of aspen forest to reach FST-874 in a flat, open area due NE of the South Summit of Swanty Peak.
+From the south summit of Swanty Peak, descend directly down the northeast face on steep scrub and loose gravel.
+You will probably find the going a bit easier and less loose if you stay close to the cattle fence on the left/north side of the face.
+Bushwhack through a short section of aspen forest to reach FST-874 in a flat, open area due northeast of the south summit of Swanty Peak.